preservim/vim-pencil/README.markdown

         \ }
 ```

-For example, if editing a file of type ‘markdown’ and you enter Insert
-mode from inside a `markdownFencedCodeBlock` highlight group, then Vim’s
-autoformat will be suspended for the Insert.

-The whitelist will override the blacklist and allow Vim’s autoformat to
+The whitelist will override the blacklist and enable Vim’s autoformat if
-be avoid suspension if text that would normally be blacklisted doesn’t
+text that would normally be blacklisted doesn’t dominate the entire line.
-dominate the entire line.
-This allows autoformat to work with `inline`
-code and links.
+This allows autoformat to work with `inline` code and links.

 ### Auto-detecting wrap mode